djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/README.md

 Adds some functioanlity, such as reading environment telemetry to [Azure/azure-sdk-for-c-arduino](https://github.com/Azure/azure-sdk-for-c-arduino) Rpi Pico example.
 This example has been added as a Pull Request to that repository which was pulled from the fork at [djaus2/azure-sdk-for-c-arduino](https://github.com/djaus2/azure-sdk-for-c-arduino).
 The first Sketch here (base) is that same proposed example Sketch and is in  ```examples/Azure_IoT_Hub_RPI_Pico``` in the djaus2 fork.
 (When merged in the origninal, it should be in the matching folder).

 ## Hardware
-I'm using a Freenove Basic Starter Kit and Rpi Pico.
+I'm using a Freenove Ultimate Starter Kit and Rpi Pico.
 See the ReadMe in the Base for further info.

 ## Sketches
 - Azure_IoT_Hub_RPI_Pico_Base